binura-g/bal-coverage-issue-example/README.md

-Example - Parent/Caller functions are not collected in coverage when a child down the call stack is mocked.
+# Issue
+If an object down the call stack is mocked, it doesn't seem to collect any coverage from the immediate parent function.

+Running windows 11 - cmd
 ```
 $ bal version